ngageoint/Spectral-Library-Reader/README.md

 # Spectral-Library-Reader
-C++ Library that reads the splib06a file - a custom binary spectral reflectance database file created by USGS
+C++ Library that reads the splib06a file - a custom binary spectral reflectance database file created by USGS.
+Robust documentation can be found in the documentation files in this repo as well as inline with the source code.

-when splib06a is read, it provides all the information you need to graph out the spectral reflectances of the materials in the file.
+When splib06a is read, it provides all the information you need to graph out the spectral reflectances of the materials in the file.

 ![Acmite Graph](https://github.com/ngageoint/Spectral-Library-Reader/blob/master/Acemite_Graph.gif)